lily-soetebier/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 1. Create a for of loop to loop through the data
-2. Create a set of condtionals that evaluates the no3_median property of each city object and assigns a new property called date range to the city
+2. Create a set of conditionals that evaluates the no3_median property of each city object and assigns a new property called date range to the city
 3.

 Again, be sure to output your newly transformed data in executable codeblocks